 Beyond my research and policy projects, I’m a writer, audio producer, and (highly amateur) graphic designer.
 I’ve produced a wide variety of podcasts with academic and non-academic partners, and I’m working on a personal podcast project now (stay tuned) as well as a compilation of essays on human-technological connectivity.

-In the work that I do, I advocate open access to knowledge and the use of open source and free software and tools.
-As social scientists, our research is based on engagement with societies, communities, institutions, and individuals who deserve access to the raw data and research we create together.
+In all of the work that I do, I advocate open access to knowledge and the use of open source and free software and tools.
+As creators, performers, and researchers, our work is based on engagement with societies, communities, institutions, and individuals who deserve access to the raw data and empirical understanding we build together.
 Knowledge and the authority to interpret what we know should not stay locked in an ivory tower.
 As Communications Director at the Oxford Human Rights Hub, I help to make human rights scholarship freely accessible to global audiences.
 I’m also proud to be part of the knowledge activism campaign Whose Knowledge?, which works to center the knowledge of marginalized communities on the web and raise awareness of the digital exclusions that keep the majority of the world from participating fully in digital knowledge creation and curation.
-My goal is to make as much of the raw data for all my current and future research projects as possible available under Creative Commons licenses.

-I received my B.A. from the College of William and Mary (Virginia, USA), where I completed a double-major in Government and Linguistics.
+In a past life, I did a B.A. at the College of William and Mary (Virginia, USA), where I completed a double-major in Government and Linguistics.
 After graduating, I attended the University of Oxford on a Rhodes Scholarship to read for an MPhil in Modern Middle Eastern Studies.

-Research interests: community internet networks, autonomous infrastructure, human rights in the information society, the environmental impact of the internet, the political economy of information and communication technologies, precarious employment and the gig economy.
+Research interests: community internet networks, autonomous infrastructure, human rights in the information society, the environmental impact of the internet, the political economy and geopolitics of information and communication technologies